Jensen's fundraising jumps, but Walz still has far more cash in Minnesota governor's race

-With about six weeks until Election Day, the latest reports show most Democrats for statewide office have far more resources stockpiled for the final push than their GOP counterparts.
+With less than six weeks until Election Day, the latest reports show most Democrats for statewide office have far more resources stockpiled for the final push than their GOP counterparts.

 GOVERNOR